Last updated: Jan-22-2023

 Single-click a collection in the Collection view to view (or edit) summary details about the collection in the Preview pane, including the number of assets in it, the total file size of the contents, who created it, when it was created or last modified, the collection description, which media portals contain the selected collection, and groups or users that are invited to the selected collection.

-If you have an admin role, you can go to the media portals page to view (and from there, edit) all of the portals in your account, select to edit one of the listed portals, and publish the collection, directly from this view.
+If you have an admin role, you can go to the media portals page to view (and from there, edit) all of the portals in your product environment, select to edit one of the listed portals, and publish the collection, directly from this view.

 You can download the contents of any collection you created or that you are invited to as a zipped file.
 Right-click the collection or click the options button on the collection and select Download.